-On 7 November 2017, the District Court denied the plaintiffs' motion for class certification.
-The plaintiffs sought leave to appeal this decision, which the court of appeal denied on 20 April 2018.
-On 3 May 2019, several hundred individual plaintiffs filed motions to intervene in the pending OSIC action seeking recovery in their individual capacities for losses on their Stanford investments.
-The defendant financial institutions, including Sociéte Générale Private Banking (Switzerland), opposed these motions.
-By order of 18 September 2019 the court denied the motions to intervene.
-One group of plaintiffs appealed the denial, and another initiated a separate action in Texas state court in Houston in November 2019.
-The state court action was removed to federal court and is now pending in the Southern District of Texas.
+On November 7, 2017, the District Court denied the plaintiffs' motion for class certification.
+On May 3, 2019, several hundred individual plaintiffs filed motions to intervene in the pending OSIC action seeking recovery in their individual capacities for losses on their Stanford investments.
+By order of September 18, 2019 the court denied the motions to intervene.
+One group of plaintiffs appealed the denial, which was rejected by the court of appeal on February 3 2021, and the remaining group of plaintiffs initiated a separate action in Texas state court in Houston in November 2019, now pending in the Southern District of Texas.